 Which Option is Better?

 When conducting background checks, Live Scan fingerprinting is generally the preferred approach.
 It is quick, accurate, and secure.
 It also produces better-quality prints without the mess of ink and cards.
 Additionally, Live Scan technology allows for much faster results with a lower rejection rate of illegible prints.
 On the other hand, fingerprint ink cards are more cost-effective and available in more locations.
-Each approach has its benefits and drawbacks, so it is important to consider your business needs when deciding which option is best for you.
+Each approach has benefits and drawbacks, so it is important to consider your business needs when deciding which option is best for you.

 Which One Should You Choose, Ink Cards or Live Scan Fingerprinting?